-This calculator helps you calculate capital gains tax in Alberta on the sale of property and stocks taking into consideration the new capital gains tax which came into effect on Jun 25th, 2024.
+This calculator helps you calculate capital gains tax in Alberta on the sale of property and stocks.
+This calculator uses the current inclusion rate and compares it to the new inclusion rate set to come into effect on January 1, 2026.

 What is capital gains tax?